The Chinese character for listening provides its own wisdom about how to listen effectively.

 Across the bottom of the character are the elements of the mind (to think) and the heart (to feel).

-We use our heart to listen as we empathize with the person we’re listening to, as we experience the emotions being shared and as we care for the person and their opinions.
+We use our heart to listen as we empathize with the person we’re listening to, as we experience the emotions being shared and as we feel compassion for the person.
 Using our heart allows us to listen more deeply and connect with the person we’re listening to at an emotional level, not just rationally.

 At the center of the character, holding this all together, is a single stroke.

 This represents the need for undivided attention and focus as we listen.
 We can think much quicker than a person can talk and as a result we tend to fill in the gaps, sometimes with unnecessary chatter.
-To listen most effectively we need to calm this chatter, and completely focus.
+To listen most effectively we need to calm this chatter, and completely focus our attention.

 The Chinese character for listening, as you can see it above, is the traditional character.
 This traditional character is used in Hong Kong, Taiwan and other overseas Chinese communities.
 In the People’s Republic of China (or ‘mainland China’) the simplified Chinese character, “听”, is used.